 • Start times are delayed 2 hours at all school locations.

-• Kindergarten and preschool are held using the adjusted schedule.
+• Preschool will be held using the adjusted schedule.

 • Bus service to St. Mary and Delaware Area Career Center is delayed 2 hours.

 • All schools are closed

 • School age child care (SACC) is closed

 • No bus service to St. Mary or Delaware Area Career Center

 • School activities and parent meetings/conferences are canceled.
 Note: In accordance with Ohio Capital Conference policies, high school athletic contests may be held if the weather conditions improve and conditions are deemed safe for travel later in the day.